Last updated on January 16th, 2020

 Travelling to a city that has a Thai embassy to apply for a two-month tourist visa is common practice among long-term expats, digital nomads, and anyone keen to spend a bit longer in the country without having to leave after a month.

 Taipei might not be first on your list of destinations.
 I’m going to show you why I think it’s a great place for a visa run.
 And check out this guide to Taipei for Digital Nomads.

 Thailand’s representative office in Taipei is not actually an embassy.
 It’s a Trade and Economic Office but it has powers to issue visas.
 This is probably the reason why few expats and travellers apply for visas there.
 There’s some uncertainty about this office’s ability to issue visas to non-Taiwanese.
 But let me clear up any misconceptions.
 Non-Taiwanese can apply for and receive a visa at this Trade and Economic Office.

-When you enter the building, give your documents to the person at the counter.
+Look for building number 206.
+At the reception on the ground floor, give your documents to the person at the counter.
 They will check everything is in order and give you a number.
-Proceed to the 12th floor.

 I’ve seen many complaints and comments on forums and groups online about how disorganized the office is.
 On the contrary, I found it very professional and organized.